danwing/cidfi/draft-wing-cidfi.md

 CIDFI brings benefits to QUIC as that protocol is of primary interest.
-QUIC is quickly replacing HTTPS-over-TCP on many websites and content delivery networks because of its advantages to both end users and servers, supplanting TCP.
-Applications can take advantage of QUIC's unreliability to help networks provide reasonable service to clients on constrained links, especially as the user transitions from a high quality wireless reception to lower quality reception (e.g., entering a building).
-That said, CIDFI can be extended to other protocols as discussed in {{extending}}.
+QUIC is quickly replacing HTTPS-over-TCP on many websites and content delivery networks because of its advantages to both end users and servers.
+CIDFI can bring value to a system comprised solely of a CIDFI-aware client and the CIDFI-aware network elements.
+By adding a CIDFI-aware server that supports QUIC unreliable datagrams
+{{!RFC9221}} and API integration (see {{api-integration}}), each packet can receive differentiated service from the network.
+This is especially useful during user transitions from a high quality wireless reception to lower quality reception (e.g., entering a building).
+Additionally, CIDFI can be extended to other protocols as discussed in
+{{extending}}.

 ## Operation with Streaming Video

-Streaming video only needs to be transmitted slightly faster than the video playout rate.
+Incremental deployment: Streaming video only needs to be transmitted slightly faster than the video playout rate.
 Sending the video significantly faster can waste bandwidth, most notably if the user abandons the video early.
 Worse, as discussed in {{Section 3.10 of ?RFC8517}}, a fast download of a video that won't be viewed completely by the subscriber may lead to quick exhaustion of the user data quota.
 CIDFI helps this use-case with its network-to-host signaling which informs